Meet the team

 Role: Graduate Student, PhD Experimental Psychology

-Camille earned a B.A. with Honors in Psychology from Université de Moncton, followed by an M.A. in Psychology, where her research delved into the classification of phenotypes within an animal model of susceptibility to substance abuse.
-Currently, her focus lies in modeling brain activity in response to transcranial stimulation, with the goal of optimizing stimulation parameters for effective control of brain oscillations.
+Camille earned a B.A. with Honors in Psychology from Université de Moncton, followed by an M.A. in Psychology.
+Currently, her focus lies in modeling brain activity in response to transcranial electric stimulation (TES), with the goal of optimizing stimulation parameters for effective control of brain oscillations.

 Noura Elmawazini

-Noura is currently a lab volunteer as she is pursuing a BSc with Honors in Psychology at University of Ottawa.
+Noura is has been a lab volunteer for 3 years and is currently a BSc with Honors in Psychology student at University of Ottawa.
 Noura developed interest in convolutional neural networks and generative adversarial networks for epileptic seizures.
 Additionally, she is interested in investigating clinical intricacies of mental illness and psychopathology.

 Barry Ngo